winfred56/Flutter-Auth/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+Revert ":hammer: getVotesFromFirestore2"

+This reverts commit 0f69bb57f09f2e2b2284210c8ad4c187f48087d7.

+# Please enter the commit message for your changes.
+Lines starting
+# with '#' will be ignored, and an empty message aborts the commit.
+#
+# On branch main
+# Your branch is up to date with 'origin/main'.
+#
+# Changes to be committed:
+#	modified:   lib/screens/home/home.dart
+#